WBNX-TV: Prior history of channel 55 in Akron

 Rex Humbard, a televangelist headquartered in Cuyahoga Falls at the Cathedral of Tomorrow complex, filed paperwork with the FCC in May 1967 to operate a station on channel 55.
-Humbard and his family settled in Akron full-time in 1952, and began utilizing television the following year, holding a timeslot on WAKR-TV when it launched; his ministry was originally located in a former movie theater, which was sold to WAKR for TV and radio studios.
+Humbard and his family settled in Akron full-time in 1952, and began using television the following year, holding a timeslot on WAKR-TV when it launched; his ministry was originally located in a former movie theater, which was sold to WAKR for TV and radio studios.
 Humbard was not a stranger to the application process, having previously applied for a radio station in Massillon, Ohio.
 The FCC awarded Humbard the permit in June 1968, which was assigned the WCOT-TV call sign; plans for WCOT included a heavy emphasis on religious programs in prime time and live hoedown dances, along with a January 1969 sign-on.
 The launch was delayed until the fall of 1969, with Humbard's son, Rex Humbard Jr., now overseeing WCOT-TV.

 While no tangible progress was made on the station, Humbard filed paperwork in April 1970 to adjust WCOT-TV's antenna height to 715 ft and power output to over 1 million watts.
 A former Shoppers Fair building next to the Cathedral was renovated into a buffet restaurant and television studio, with an above-ground walkway constructed between it and the Cathedral.
 The building would also house WCOT's studios.
-Cuyahoga Falls City Council agreed in August 1970 to upgrade the substation servicing the Cathedral in order to accommodate WCOT-TV and any additional development.
+Cuyahoga Falls City Council agreed in August 1970 to upgrade the substation servicing the Cathedral to accommodate WCOT-TV and any additional development.
 Humbard Jr. promised a September 1971 sign-on to Bill Barrett of the Cleveland Press, saying WCOT would feature "... lots of good clean entertainment, no shoddy movies".